probe-lab/tiros/README.md

 // parse metricsStr
 ```

 `jsOnNewDocument` contains javascript that gets executed on a new page before anything happens.
-We're adding an event listener that adds error handlers to `link`, `img`, and `script` tags to count HTTP errors. (this is not tracked yet).
-Then we're also clearing the local storage.
+We're subscribing to performance events which is necessary for TTI polyfill and we're clearing the local storage.
 This is the code ([link to source](https://github.com/dennis-tra/tiros/blob/main/js/onNewDocument.js)):

 ```javascript
 // From https://github.com/GoogleChromeLabs/tti-polyfill#usage